irena-flextool/flextool/docs/how_to.md

 ![Hydro reservoir](./hydro_reservoir.PNG)

+## How to use Rolling window for dispatch solve

+The rolling window solve can be used when the model gets too big and solving times get too long.
+When using rolling window solve, you are solving the model with less information.
+Therefore, it will change the results and it is important to know how the results change and what phenomena is left out when certain information is left out of the model.
+The rolling window solve splits the time dimension into overlapping parts and solves them separatelly.
+For example, instead of a full year in one solve, you can split it to 6 four-month solves where each solve outputs only the first twho months.
+The solves would therefore include the months:
+- 1: [1,2,3,4] -> [1,2]
+- 2: [3,4,5,6] -> [3,4]
+- 3: [5,6,7,8] -> [5,6]
+- 4: [7,8,9,10] -> [7,8]
+- 5: [9,10,11,12] ->[9,10]
+- 6: [11,12] -> [11,12]

 ## How to use CPLEX as the solver

 Using CPLEX requires that you have installed the software, have a licence for it and have added it to PATH or to the environment where you are using the FlexTool, so that the tool can find the solver.